krakenh2020/MPCService/README.md

 An MPC node should have a certificate signed by the certificate authority in which the common name is specified and should match NODE_NAME.
-Name the certificate and the secret key with NODE_NAME, for example `SuperMPCNode.crt` and `SuperMPCNode.key`, respectively, and place them into folder `key_management/keys_certificates`.
+Name the certificate and the secret key with NODE_NAME, for example `SuperMPCNode.crt` and `SuperMPCNode.key`, respectively, and place them into the folder `key_management/keys_certificates`.
 Place also the certificate of the certificate authority in the same folder named as `RootCA.crt`.